-Bad breath, or Halitosis, is usually caused by gum or dental disease, and means better care of your dog’s teeth is required.
-However, it could also signal other problems like metabolic disorder, respiratory problems, gut or internal organ issues, or your dog is simply eating feces.
+Bad breath, or halitosis, is usually caused by gum or dental disease, and means better care of your dog’s teeth is required.
+However, it could also signal other problems like metabolic disorder, respiratory problems, gut or internal organ issues, or your dog is simply eating poop.

-A routine examination of your dog’s mouth will quickly show evidence of periodontal disease.
-X rays are often needed to get a more complete picture.
+A routine examination of your dog’s mouth will quickly show evidence of periodontal disease, but x rays are usually needed to get a more complete picture.
 If his teeth are fine, and there is no obvious explanation for bad breath, your vet will want other tests to check for possible causes.
 Those tests can include: blood tests, urine, ultrasound…

 Don’t worry, your vet will explain it all.

 Treatment will, of course, depend on the cause.
 A course of antibiotics may be all that’s needed, or sedation for a good cleaning and a through check up.
 Once he’s in your dog’s mouth and x rays have been taken, teeth may need to be pulled.
 Don’t worry, your vet will explain the scenarios to you.

 If bad breath is the result of your dog’s diet, a change may be recommended, and if tests reveal another reason, your vet will devise an appropriate treatment plan.